-- generate stable cash distributions on a tax-efficient basis; - expand the asset base of the REIT and increase its distributable cash flow through acquisitions of additional commercial rental properties; and - enhance the value of the REIT's properties through active management to maximize long-term Unit value
+- generate stable cash distributions on a tax-efficient basis; - expand the asset base of the REIT and increase its distributable cash flow through acquisitions of additional commercial rental properties; and - enhance the value of the REIT's properties through active management to maximize long-term Unit value.

-The REIT will seek to identify potential acquisitions using investment criteria that focus on the security of cash flow, potential for capital appreciation, potential for increasing value through more efficient management of the assets being acquired and growth of the REIT's AFFO per Unit.
+The REIT will seek to identify potential acquisitions using investment criteria that focus on the security of cash flow, capital appreciation, increasing value through more efficient management of the assets being acquired and growth of the REIT's AFFO per Unit.